helium/HIP/0077-solana-parameters.md

 ### Price Oracles

 On Solana, we have access to a Pyth price oracle on the HNT price.
 This oracle includes data from multiple exchanges, as well as market makers and other publishers on the HNT token.
+We propose using this Oracle instead of the existing oracle approach.

 Pyth is not available for MOBILE and IOT prices, and so we propose these prices should follow a similar pattern to the current HNT price oracle on the helium L1, documented [here](https://docs.helium.com/blockchain/oracles/).